eqlabs/aztec-memorygame/README.md

     1. It takes the following inputs:
         1. Full puzzle solution in flattened format: `2 1 1 2`
         1. The pairs the user has found: for example `2 0 0 2` or then the full solution if all pairs are found
-    1. It generates a proof based on the puzzle and (partial) solution
+    1. It generates a proof based on the puzzle and user input
     1. The proof is sent to the verifier contract for verification

-### Phase 2
+### Implementation Phase B - Aztec Privacy Magic
 Since phase 1 does not add any real privacy (the browser has all of the information), this phase is aimed at fixing that.

 The puzzle is not sent along with the (partial) solution by the user.
 Preferably sent by someone else, or possibly even somehow stored in Aztec network by some other entity - or generated upon request somehow.
-Figure out a way to accomplish this.
+Figuring out a way to accomplish this

-### Phase 3
+### Implementation Phase C - Making it Real + Publish

-- Add real images to frontend
-- Add styling
-- Add more entries (not just 2x2)
+Making the game actually real and playable.
+Creating stylized frontend and creating game assets.
+2x2 was just for the test - a real game would be at least 4x4.
+Publishing the final project, and writing a blog post about it, as well as posting on social media to increase Noir awareness.

 ---

-## Step-by-Step
+## Installation instructions

 0. `git submodule update --init --recursive`
 1. `forge install`